mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 For this simple example, we'll strip out the state and most other attributes from our WSA sites we've been using, and then use the states `sf` file in a spatial join to get state for each site spatially.
 This is a typical task many of us frequently need - to assign attribute information from some spatial unit for points within the unit.

+So we're asking, in code below, what is the state for each WSA site based on where it lands?
 ```r
 # Use column indexing to subset just a couple attribute columns - need to keep geometry column!
 wsa_plains <- wsa_plains[c(1:4,60)]